The Fighting Kentuckian

-The Fighting Kentuckian is a 1949 American Adventure Western film written and directed by George Waggner and starring John Wayne, who also produced the film.
-The supporting cast featured Vera Ralston; Philip Dorn; Oliver Hardy (of Laurel & Hardy) portraying Wayne's portly sidekick; Marie Windsor; John Howard; Hugo Haas; Grant Withers and Odette Myrtil.
+The Fighting Kentuckian is a 1949 American adventure Western film written and directed by George Waggner and starring John Wayne, who also produced the film.
+The supporting cast featured Vera Ralston, Philip Dorn, Oliver Hardy (of Laurel & Hardy) portraying Wayne's portly sidekick, Marie Windsor, John Howard, Hugo Haas, Grant Withers, and Odette Myrtil.

 Plot

 Returning home from the War of 1812, John Breen, a Kentucky militiaman, falls in love with French exile Fleurette de Marchand.
-He discovers a plot to steal the land that Fleurette's exiles plan to settle on.
-Breen is mistaken for a land surveyor and is presented with a theodolite and sets out with Willie to look as if they are surveying (they do not actually know what to do).
+He discovers a plot to steal the land on which Fleurette's exiles plan to settle.
+Breen is mistaken for a land surveyor and is presented with a theodolite, and sets out with Willie to look as if they are surveying (they do not actually know what to do).
 A further pretense occurs when Breen sits on stage with a group of fiddlers and feigns being able to play.

 Throughout the film, Breen's soldiers sing: